Maus-313/Automated_Answer_Sheet_Evaluation_System_Using_Salesforce/Readme.md

-# Automated Answer Sheet Evaluation System Using Salesforce
+# Automated Answer Sheet Evaluation System CRM with Salesforce

-An intelligent, AI-powered answer sheet evaluation system built on the Salesforce platform that automates the grading process for educational institutions and corporate training programs.

 ## 📋 Overview

-An automated answer sheet grading platform integrated with Salesforce for relationship management, user tracking, and secure sharing of student responses with instructors.
+AASES is an automated answer sheet grading system; we use Salesforce separately to manage educator–student relationships, track users, and share students’ responses with instructors.

 ## ✨ Key Features